kvitkaalexandr/gnomecs/README.md

 }
 ```

-More examples can be found in the example repository (TODO: add link).
+More examples can be found in the example repository [MORE EXAMPLES](https://github.com/kvitkaalexandr/gnomecs-example).

 ## Fun fact